-- Run an arts-based enrichment program for Dominican grade school children, then head down to cool off and swim in a nearby waterfall in the late afternoon.
+- Run an arts-based enrichment program for Dominican grade school children, then head down to cool off and swim in a nearby waterfall.

 - Celebrate the successful completion of a project by making s’mores on the beach with local friends.

-- Dance to the rhythms of Calypso, Soca, and Zouk music at a lively local fishing festival.
+- Dance to the rhythms of Calypso, Soca, and Zouk music at a local beach cafe.

-- Soak in natural springs after a group hike through the mountainous rainforest to visit the spectacular Boiling Lake.
+- Soak in a refreshing natural spring after a group hike through the mountainous rainforest to visit the spectacular Boiling Lake.

 What to Expect

 For much of each weekday, we are actively involved in community service work.
-This volunteer work, as well as afternoon and weekend activities, can be physically demanding and you can expect to spend most of each day outside.
+This volunteer work, as well as afternoon and weekend activities, can be physically demanding and often necessitate spending most of each day outside.
 Weather in Dominica is hot and humid during the summertime, though rain showers provide a welcome cool-down most afternoons.
 Everyone participates in all of the group’s projects on a rotating basis, and everyone lends a hand in meal preparation and cleanup.
-Since we live in our village as the local people do, accommodations are very simple with separate space for boys and girls, and basic bathroom facilities.
-You should come to the program with an open-mind, eager to participate in new experiences and interested in exploring another culture and way of life.
+Since we live in our village as the local people do, accommodations are very simple, with separate space for boys and girls, and basic bathroom facilities.
+You should come to the program with an open mind, eager to participate in new experiences and interested in exploring another culture and way of life.

-The Northern Coast • Upon arrival in Dominica, travel by van to our volunteer host community, nestled into the lush, tropical hills overlooking the ocean.
-We spend the first day settling into our new home, getting to know one another, and joining in an in-depth orientation to Dominican life, our volunteer projects, and our goals for the summer.
-The village is our base for three weeks as we work alongside community members on a variety of projects in the town and surrounding area.
+Upon arrival in Dominica, travel by van to our volunteer host community, nestled into the lush, tropical hills overlooking the ocean.
+We spend the first day settling into our new home, getting to know one another, and enjoying an in-depth orientation to Dominican life, our volunteer projects, and our goals for the summer.
+The village is our base for the program as we work alongside community members on a variety of community-initiated projects in the town and surrounding area.

 Tropical Rainforest and the Southern Coast • 2 days • Head off on an overnight excursion to a rainforest resort in the mountains.
-With knowledgeable Caribbean guides, trek into the dense jungle and traverse valleys of bubbling sulphur springs to the world’s second largest hot springs–Boiling Lake.
-Cool off and relax after your hike in the stunningly beautiful waterfalls of Dominica’s Titou Gorge.
+With knowledgeable local guides, trek into the dense jungle and traverse valleys of bubbling sulphur springs to the world’s second largest hot springs — Boiling Lake.
+Cool off and relax after your journey in the beautiful waterfalls of Dominica’s Titou Gorge.
 Snorkel above the steam vents — an ode to Dominica’s nine active volcanoes — in the sea floor of the famous Champagne Bay before returning to your host village.

-Return • Fly with the group and one of your program leaders from Dominica to JFK Airport in New York, and continue on to your final destination.
+Return • Travel day • Fly with the group and one of your program leaders from Dominica to Miami International Airport in Miami, Florida, and continue on to your final destination.

 This itinerary represents our best projection of the group’s schedule.
 However, we may implement changes designed to improve the quality of the program.

-Background • A lush, mountainous, English-speaking island, Dominica lies between Guadeloupe and Martinique in the eastern Caribbean.
+Background • A lush, mountainous, English-speaking island, Dominica lies between Guadeloupe and Martinique in the windward islands of the West Indies.
 This diverse nation reflects a variety of cultural influences including Carib Indian, French, British, and African.
 Long a stronghold of the Carib Indians, Dominica was colonized by the French in the mid 1600s, but passed under British rule in 1763.
 The Commonwealth of Dominica gained complete independence from Great Britain in 1978.
 The tropical rainforest, rivers, and waterfalls of the island’s rugged terrain are home to abundant wildlife, including unique native birds, sea turtles, wild pigs, and reptiles.
 The hot climate and fertile land provide an ideal location for fruit crops, and most islanders rely on some form of agricultural production for their living.

-Language • Dominica is an English-speaking island, although a French-based creole called Patois developed as a result of early French colonization, and has worked its way into the vernacular of the Dominican people.
+Language • English is the official language of Dominica, although a French-based Creole, called Patois, developed as a result of early French colonization, and has influenced the vernacular of the Dominican people.

 Climate • The climate of Dominica is tropical, with high humidity and temperatures in the mid to high 80s during the day.
-Refreshing ocean breezes and afternoon rain showers result in cooler evening temperatures.
+Refreshing ocean breezes and afternoon rain showers result in cooler evening temperatures ranging from 70 – 80℉.

-Cuisine • Dominican food is influenced by both British practicality and Cajun flair.
-Our accommodations have kitchen facilities and we often combine familiar staples like pasta, sandwiches, fresh bread, and fried chicken with local specialties including curried vegetables, seafood, and beef or goat seasoned with Cajun spices.
-Mangoes, cinnamon, papayas, yams, coconuts, bananas, plantains, and citrus crops are all grown around our host community and are readily available.
+Cuisine • Dominican food is a blend of both British and Cajun influence.
+Our accommodations have kitchen facilities and we often combine familiar staples like pasta, sandwiches, fresh bread, and fried chicken with local specialties including curried vegetables, seafood, seasoned with Cajun spices.
+Mangoes, cinnamon, papayas, passion fruit, bread fruit, yams, coconuts, bananas, plantains, and citrus crops are all grown around our host community and are readily available.

 Currency • Dominica’s currency is the Eastern Caribbean Dollar (XCD).
 An ATM card is the most convenient way to access cash.
-Students may also exchange American dollars at the Credit Union in our village.
+Students may also exchange American dollars at the Credit Union in Portsmouth.

-The Community Service Dominica program is directed by Maggie Strassman.
+The Community Service Dominica program is directed by Anna Kayes.
 If you have questions, are interested in receiving more detailed information, or would like to talk further about the program or any of our high school summer programs abroad, please get in touch!